 Who can use this service

-You need to be a boy or young man aged between 11 and 19 and live in Medway or Kent.
+You need to be a boy or young man aged between 11 and 19 and live in Medway, Kent or south London.
 You also need to be attracted to other boys and young men.

 Why people use this service

 - Talk to other young guys into guys

 - Learn how to stay safe and connected